SuninKingdom/HydLoc/README.md

 * 1.The protein sequence should be given in Fasta format.

-* 2.If there exists amino acids beyond the 20 standard amino acids in the query sequences, HydLoc will replace them with native amino acids picked up randomly.
+* 2.If there exists amino acids beyond the 20 natural amino acids in the query sequences,<br>
+    HydLoc will replace them with canonical amino acids picked up randomly.

-* 3.If the proline/lysine residues appear in the first or the last nine/fourteen in the query sequence, they will be regarded as non-hydroxylated sites by HydLoc.
+* 3.If the proline/lysine residues appear in the first or the last nine/fourteen in the<br>
+    query sequence,they will be regarded as non-hydroxylated sites by HydLoc.

-* 4.If the protein query list was too long, more patience is needed for the result.And if the result could not be completely projected on the result canvas, please 'Save as' the result, the whole outcome may in the saved file.
+* 4.If the protein query list was too long, more patience is needed for the result.
+And if<br>
+    the result could not be completely projected on the result canvas, please 'Save as' the result,<br>
+    the whole outcome may in the saved file.

 ### Citation:

-Please cite the following paper for using HydLoc:
+Please cite the following paper for using HydLoc:<br>
-Qixing Huang, Xingyu Chen, Yang Wang, Jinlong Li, Haiyan Liu,Yun Xie, Zong Dai, Xiaoyong Zou* and Zhanchao Li*.
+Qixing Huang, Xingyu Chen, Yang Wang, Jinlong Li, Haiyan Liu,Yun Xie, Zong Dai, Xiaoyong Zou* and Zhanchao Li*.<br>
 HydLoc: a tool for hydroxyproline and hydroxylysine sites prediction in the human proteome. *CHEMOMETR INTELL LAB*, 2019.